Demonheadge/PokeScape/POKESCAPE PATCH NOTES.md

  - Fixed Lumbridge Swamp Caves wall encounter.
  - Updated Trainers in Lumbridge Swamp Caves.
  - Made it so you can no longer use dig/escape ropes/teleport/rotten potato to escape the Crandor Volcano event.
+ - Blocking in Route 11 fixed.
+ - Removed Strength boulder from Karamaja Volcano.
+ - Rimmington is indeed in the west and not the east of the port sarim lighthouse jail.
+ - Fixed a bunch of missing evolutions due to a converter issue.
+ - Fixed the stupid Dark Void issue.
+ - Fixed missing collision to the water rocks on route 8 and 9.

 ### Removed
  - Removed the Woodcutting trees at Wizards' Tower.